 County staff hosted an information booth at Ventura County Government Center’s Hall of Administration from July 24th to 28th, 2017.
 It featured informational posters in both English and Spanish.

-As part of the review of the Preliminary Public Review Draft 2040 General Plan, the County held a set of seven community workshops/open houses in Spring 2019.
+As part of the review of the Preliminary Public Review Draft 2040 General Plan, the County held a set of seven community open houses beginning May 2019.
 These events allowed participants to learn more about the 2040 General Plan and to ask questions of County staff.

 The County General Plan Update project staff also provided public presentations to various community and agency groups, as requested.
 Groups included the following: